Merl LaVoy: Biography

 During World War I, LaVoy filmed with the French army during the 1916 Somme offensive where he filmed one of the first tank attacks of the First World War.
 LaVoy is credited as the only civilian cinematographer from the United States who filmed on the battlefields of the Somme and Verdun with the French army.

 His film Heroic France was released by the Mutual Film Corporation in June 1917.
 LaVoy’s second war film Victorious Serbia (1918) was released in the United States at local benefit exhibitions by the Red Cross.

 In June 1918, LaVoy accompanied lecturer Burton Holmes for his last World War I film project.
 During the final months of the war, they traveled together extensively across Eastern Europe.
 Films and photographs were made showing Romanian military operations in Transylvania, daily life in Macedonia and the city of Constantinople (Istanbul) shortly after the Turkish surrender.

 After the war, LaVoy remained active as a cinematographer for the Red Cross.
 He filmed in Italy, the Balkans, Turkey and North Africa.
 During the 1920s, he had photo assignments in Australia, the Solomon Islands, the Philippines, Alaska, and China.
 From 1927, he made newsreels for Pathé.

 During the 1930s LaVoy worked on photographic projects in Japan, China, Siberia, and Manuchukuo.
 In the mid-1930s, LaVoy worked for John W. Hauserman and documented Hauserman's gold mining projects in the Philippines.
 By 1938, LaVoy was working in South Africa where he embarked on a number of industrial film projects and freelance photography.

 LaVoy died of a heart attack while staying in Johannesburg, South Africa, on December 7, 1953.
-He was cremated at Braamfontein Crematorium.